-See B. Malinowski, Magic, Science and Religion.
-Doubleday Anchor, 1961.
-T. Parsons, The Social System, Free Press of Glencoe, 1963, chapter 10, esp. pages 467-469.
-R. Fox, Experiment Perilous, The Free Press of Glencoe, 1959, Chapter 3.
+See B. Malinowski, Magic, Science and Religion, Doubleday Anchor, 1961.
+T. Parsons, The Social System, Free Press of Clencoe, 1963, chapter 10, esp. pages 467-469.
+R. Fox, Experiment Perilous, The Free Press of Clencoe, 1959, Chapter 3.
 J. Roth, op.cit.

-For the head nurse though, her power lends her sanctions that may be applied in two ways.
+be applied in two ways.
 Firstly, she might refuse to convey information about patients, and thus directly threaten the physician's ability to perform his role.
 Secondly, she can increase the demands she makes on the physician by playing on the fact that there are patients in the ward that he should see.
 For example, we noted that the head nurse has the informal role of transmitting information to the physician about patients who need immediate treatment, if she chose to, she could make repeated demands on the physician of this nature.
 She could in effect say that each patient that comes into the ward is in need of immediate treatment, even though this is not necessarily true, and she could legitimate her action in terms of the fact that she is not competent to know when someone is in need of special treatment.

-Of these two strategies, the second is the more safe, since it does not involve any risk to the patient, or to the head nurse.
+Of these two strategies, the second is the more cafe, since it does not involve any risk to the patient, or to the head nurse.
 At the same time the physician is forced to comply with her requests because he does not know whether the patients are genuinely ill or not.
 We would suggest then that the head nurse is able to utilize the power that she has because she can sanction the physician without endangering herself at the same time.